A print of two male figures from the 18th century

 Description

-Salvator Rosa etching and drypoint with figures An etching and drypoint by Salvator Rosa (Naples 1615-Rome 1673) depicting two male figures placed at different levels, taken from “Diverse figures”.
-Copperplate etching, monogrammed on the left and numbered 7 (1656/58) on the right.
-An exquisite copper engraving printed on contemporary paper, in good condition, with only minimal moisture stains.
+Salvator Rosa Etching and drypoint with figures Etching and drypoint by Salvator Rosa (Naples 1615-Rome 1673) depicting two male figures placed at different levels, taken from “Diverse figures”.
+An etching on a copper plate, monogrammed on the left and numbered 7 (1656/58) on the right.
+An exquisite copperplate engraving printed on contemporary paper, in good condition, with only minimal moisture stains.
 The collection “Various Figures” is undoubtedly Salvator Rosa’s most famous graphic work, already considered a model for young artists at the time, expanding on themes previously explored by many engravers such as Callot, Della Bella, and Liagno.
-Included is the original certificate of authenticity issued by Arte Grafica Antica, Treviso.
+Attached is the original certificate of authenticity issued by Arte Grafica Antica, Treviso.

-Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 The next style is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Rarely used materials were selectively chosen to emphasize the grandeur of these items.
+Baroque furniture was highly decorative, designed to radiate splendor and play a significant role in luxury.
+Exclusive materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and bulky, often finished with brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often finished with brown stains, featuring cornices, sturdy bases, and relief carvings.
+These were quite distinctive products, offering many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and antiquity were also popular themes, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
-This is especially crucial when searching for a luxurious antique that fits perfectly into your interior.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its own character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The key aspect of stylish antique furniture is originality.
-Ultimately, this is what matters most to clients, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details